26-Year-Old Center – Winnipeg Jets

 Signed a one-year, two-way contract with the Jets in July 2015.
 Contract is worth $650,000 at the NHL level.

-Cormier was reassigned to AHL Manitoba on Monday.
+Cormier was sent to AHL Manitoba on Wednesday.

 To instantly reveal our fantasy analysis of every player – including Patrice Cormier – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Patrice Cormier: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Patrice Cormier.

 Cormier saw nine games of action with the Jets last year, recording three assists and seven PIM.
 He has usually provided a substantial amount of PIM at every level of his career, so that's what he'll do if he gets called up by the Jets this season.
 With nine goals and 17 assists in 61 games with AHL St. John’s last season, Cormier will never do much offensively in the NHL, but he should still be an option when he comes up for fantasy owners in need of penalty minute production.